Reasons Why NIST Password Requirements Should Drive Your Password Strategy in 2021

 Despite the doubters claiming that passwords will go the way of overhead projectors, they are still prevalent.
-They are still the back-up factor for most other authentication solutions and show no sign of extinction because every organization has a password-supported infrastructure in place.
-Fortunately, NIST has invested time and research to develop NIST password requirements that can reduce user friction and improve password policy.
+They are still the backup factor for most other authentication solutions and show no sign of extinction because every organization has a password-supported infrastructure in place.
+Fortunately, the National Institute of Standards and Technology (NIST) has invested time and research to develop NIST password standards (NIST SP 800-63 Digital Identity Guidelines) that can reduce user friction and improve password policy.

-With the 2020s rapidly approaching, businesses need to accept that the archaic password expiration practice, while it may check a compliance box, can still leave them exposed.
-The latest NIST password requirements provide clarity on a modern approach that will address organizations’ concerns and be less onerous for employees.
+Businesses need to accept that while the archaic password expiration practice may check a compliance box, it can still leave them exposed.
+The latest NIST password standards provide clarity on a modern approach that will address organizations’ concerns and be less onerous for employees.

 So, what should organizations do when it comes to password security?